This has been a perpetual problem of every artist: getting the right balance between money & passion.

 4. DON’T QUIT YOUR DAY JOB.
 Unless your career is really on the rise and you have no choice but to let go of your day job because you are sure that you will regret it if you won’t take the plunge.
 Unless you already have an emergency fund.
 And unless you are confident that the next job is just around the corner.

-These are just basic tips but if you stick to them and really execute 1-7 religiously, you’re likely to have less stress when it comes to the emotional push and pull caused by financial strain.
+These are just basic tips but if you stick to them and really execute 1-7 religiously, you’re likely to have less stress when it comes to the emotional push and pull caused by the ping-pong of Money & Passion.
 In less than a year, you will realize that it is not that hard to achieve balance, even if you’re following your passion.